enarx/website/docs/WebAssembly/AssemblyScript.md

 npm install -g assemblyscript
 ```

 We also need to install `as-wasi`.
 It is an easy to use API for the AssemblyScript WASI bindings.
 By bindings, we mean the declared functions that would map to the `WASI` host functions.
-The command to do the same is :
+The command to do the same is:

 ```
 npm install --save as-wasi